 What are the current average sales and gross income for this route?

 Currently this route averages $10,661 in weekly sales, and profits $101,140 per year in gross income.
 Income documentation will be provided to all serious buyers.

 How do I get paid?

 As an independent distributor, distributors are compensated by how much product they purchase from the bakery versus what they sell.
 This route currently averages $10,661 in gross weekly sales and profits an average of 18.2% ($101,140 yearly or $1,945 per week).

 $1,945 per week is the route’s weekly income average!
 This number can be increased, by supporting the company’s promotions and up selling within your designated territory.
 Route values can also be increased by new accounts opening, new product lines being added, and simple inflation.

 Can I finance the route?

-Yes, company related financing for an estimated $77,000 for 10 years.
-Additional qualifications require a background check (no felonies).
-Down payment for the remaining balance requires a certified cashier’s check.
+Yes, company related financing is available for an estimated $77,000 for 10 years.
+Additional qualifications require a background check and a 10% cash reserve of the selling price.
+Down payment for the remaining balance requires a certified cashier’s check at closing.
 If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?